gcapes/git-course-mace/_episodes/05-branching.md

 {: .bash}

 ```
-* 89d5c6e (paperwjohn) Add simulations section
-* 05d393a Modify title and add coauthor
-| * (HEAD, master) bdebbe0 Rewrite title emphasising location
+* 39ba929 (HEAD -> master) Add help text for script
+| * 383bbdd (newton) Add Newton to Celsius conversion
 |/
-* 87a65e6 Add Bloggs et al paper
-* 6a48241 Reference second paper in introduction
+* d09e099 Print 0K in Fahrenheit
-* ed26351 Reference Allen et al in introduction
-* 7446b1d Write introduction
+* b7461bf Include Kelvin conversion
+* 6fa25fa Add script to print key conversions
-* 4f572d5 Add title and authors
+* 7e795dc Add functions to convert between C and F
+* 414c844 Add help text
+* 25f55bf Add Kelvin to Celsius conversion
 ```
 {: .output}

-After some discussions with John we decided that we will publish together, hence it makes sense to now merge all that was authored together with John in branch "paperWJohn".
+After some thought we decide that we will keep the Newton conversion, hence it makes sense to now combine the changes from both branches.
-We can do that by *merging* that branch with the `master` branch.
+We can do that by *merging* the `newton` branch with the `master` branch.
 Let's try doing that:

 ~~~
 $ git checkout master		# Switch branch
-$ git merge paperWJohn		# Merge paperWJohn into master
+$ git merge newton		# Merge newton into master
 ~~~
 {: .bash}
 ~~~
-Auto-merging journal.md
+Auto-merging temperature_conversions.m
-CONFLICT (content): Merge conflict in journal.md
+CONFLICT (content): Merge conflict in temperature_conversions.m
 Automatic merge failed; fix conflicts and then commit the result.
 ~~~
 {: .output}

-Git cannot complete the merge because there is a conflict - if you recall, after creating the new branch, we changed the title of the paper on both branches.
+Git cannot complete the merge because there is a conflict - if you recall, after creating the new branch, we added different help text for the script on each branch.
 We have to resolve the conflict and then complete the merge.
 We can get some more detail